nsmanju/forex-rest/README.md

-#forex-rest
+# forex-rest

-@@Fetch Live Data from Tradermade Exchange with REST API and Python
+## Fetch Live Data from Tradermade Exchange with REST API and Python

 ```
 This Pythom code fetches live forex data from tradermade.com exchange.
 The currency pairs are kept in an array